Commuter Student Services

 Commuter students may sign out lockers at no charge for the duration of the school year.
 All lockers are located in the tunnel level of the Richard E. Winter '42 Student Center.
 Lockers may be reserved in the Office of Event Services beginning on the first day of classes.

 All Canisius College undergraduate students have access to the Niagara Frontier Transportation Authority (NFTA) with their Canisius College student transit pass.
 Visit www.nfta.com for more information on routes and schedules, or call (716) 855-7300.
-Passes can be picked up in the Office of Student Affairs, Old Main 102.
+Passes can be picked up in the Student Records & Financial Services located in Bagen Hall Room 106.

 Motorist Assistance Program